 Welcome

-You now have the option to read our Bible studies in a variety of languages.
+You now can read our Bible studies in a variety of languages.
 Just select your language from the drop down box which appears in the right hand column of every page.

 Thank you for visiting this site and for your interest in learning and distributing God's Holy Word.
 May God bless you and use you in mighty ways.
 If you are a new Christian or an unbeliever seeking truth, let me suggest that you begin with the book of Matthew.
 The life and testimony of our Lord and Savior Jesus Christ will bring you joy and blessings beyond belief.